-On the Landsat images filtered with the BQA (quality assessment band) and selected according to the established time window (section 2.1.
-Definition of the temporal period), five operations are applied (i.e. mean, standard deviation, minimum, maximum, amplitude and percentiles) over six spectral bands (i.e. green, red, near-infrared, shortwave infrared 1 and shortwave infrared 2) and three spectral indices (i.e. Normalized Difference Vegetation Index

-- NDVI, Normalized Difference Water Index - NDWI; Gao, 1996, and the Cellulose Absorption Index - CAI; Nagler et al., 2003).
+On the Landsat images filtered with the BQA (Band Quality Assessment Aand) and selected according to the established time window (section 2.1.
+Definition of the temporal period), five operations are applied (i.e. mean, standard deviation, minimum, maximum, amplitude and percentiles) over six spectral bands (i.e. green, red, near-infrared, shortwave infrared 1 and shortwave infrared 2) and three spectral indices (i.e. Normalized Difference Vegetation Index - NDVI, Normalized Difference Water Index - NDVI; Gao, 1996, and the Cellulose Absorption Index - CAI; Nagler et al., 2003).
 The Landsat temperature band is not included as a covariate in our classification scheme due to the occurrence of saturated pixels over several dates and regions of the country.
 Beginning with Collection 5, we added information (Elevation and Slope) derived from the SRTM Digital Elevation Model (DEM) and geographic coordinates.
-In total, our pasture mapping for Collections 3 and 4 used 40 spectral-temporal bands and, for Collections 5, 6, and 7, 72 spectral-temporal bands and four spatial metrics (table 1).
+In total, our pasture mapping for Collections 3 and 4 used 40 spectral-temporal bands and, for Collections 5, 6, 7, 8 and 9, 72 spectral-temporal bands and four spatial metrics (table 1).

 Table 1.
-Feature space utilized for the pasture classification in Collections 3 to 7, considering 72 spectral-temporal and four spatial metrics.
+Feature space utilized for the pasture classification in Collections 3 to 9, considering 72 spectral-temporal and four spatial metrics.